 The provider, upon admitting a client record into the REMI system, is responsible to determine a client's Medicaid or HMP eligibility.
 Each month while the client is in the program the provider must verify eligibility and coverage.
-It is the provider's responsibility to verify if there has been a change of coverage if the client has third party insurance coverage, Medicaid, or Healthy Michigan Plan (HMP) eligibility prior to authorization.
-Since federal regulations are specific regarding billing for Medicaid, HMP, or a portion of federal community (block) grant fundsCommunity Grant (Block Grant), and eligibility requirements change from month to month, active eligibility in Medicaid, HMP, or other third-party insurance plans must be verified on a monthly basis.
+It is the provider's responsibility to verify if there has been a change of coverage if the client has third party insurance coverage, Medicaid, or HMP eligibility prior to authorization.
+Since federal regulations are specific regarding billing for Medicaid, HMP, or a portion of federal community (block) grant funds, and eligibility requirements change from month to month, active eligibility in Medicaid, HMP, or other third-party insurance plans must be verified on a monthly basis.

 Retrospectively, if it is determined that the client was NOT covered by Medicaid during the service period, the claim may be rejected, and the provider notified.
-It is then the responsibility of the provider to notify the Access Management SystemUtilization Management Department and follow the established policy/procedure for obtaining payment under the Community Grant program (Block Grant).
+It is then the responsibility of the provider to notify the Access Management System and follow the established policy/procedure for obtaining payment under the Community Grant program (Block Grant).

-Providers may be requested to assist clients or MSHN in submitting evidence of client disability and/or treatment provision or $cost_7$ in order to obtain and maintain benefit eligibility, including justification for ongoing Medicaid deductibles.
+Providers may be requested to assist clients or MSHN in submitting evidence of client disability and/or treatment provision or cost, in order to obtain and maintain benefit eligibility, including justification for ongoing Medicaid deductibles.